Song of the Day: Billy Sedlmayr on Rolling His First Kid Joint to Grand Funk, and 'We're An American Band!'

 The album came in kickass yellow vinyl, and gnarly quadraphonic 8-track tapes.
 A brand!
 It sported a shiny golden cover, with just the name in black letters.
 The inner fold showed long-haired rock group nude (now a four-piece with an added keyboard player Craig Frost), laying in a barn of straw—red, white and blue stickers with their finger logo.

 The title song (written and sung by drummer Don Brewer) managed to preserve the old guard while reaching a whole new audience.
-With dangerous whacks of a cowbell, and that wicked drum- fill of a perfect rock ’n’ roll hit, and guitars sending age-old chills up the neck—what unfolds is a little singsong diary of a debauched dream few will ever know.
+With dangerous whacks of a cowbell, and that wicked drum-fill of a perfect rock ’n’ roll hit, and guitars sending age-old chills up the neck—what unfolds is a little singsong diary of a debauched dream few will ever know.
 But the song invites us in for a taste, no irony at all.
 And that’s what makes it an incredible time piece—no irony.

 Lear jets, hotel rooms, groupies, adulation, a sonic moment on every radio station: Up all night with Freddy King/I got to tell you/Poker’s his thing/Booze and ladies keep me right/As long as we can make it to the show tonight … Were an American Band Yeah, what lyrics!
 Every vocal strong, the lead guitar sounds like Rundgren took a pass, all the while the organ just filling the cocktail up.

 This wasn't a washed-up hippie band, this was the most accessible, creative record they’d ever done, or would do.
-The single topped out the American pop charts an numero uno.
+The single topped out the American pop charts at numero uno.

 Back in the day I bought that record and loved it, I think now how in '73 at some roller-rink anywhere in the U.S. of A ...
 Two kids must a been skating, hands held, backwards, mouthing the chorus and forgetting where they were for four minuets.